yaricom/goNEAT_NS/README.md

 The Novelty Search optimization allows to solve deceptive tasks with strong local optima which can not be solved by traditional objective-based fitness optimization functions.
 One of such problems is maze navigation where non-objective search methods like novelty search may outperform more traditional objective-based search methods.
 Our goal in this research is to test this hypothesis.
-For more information about Novelty Search optimization please refer to:

-* [Novelty Search and the Problem with Objectives][4]
-* [EVOLUTION THROUGH THE SEARCH FOR NOVELTY][5]

 #### System Requirements